exercism/fsharp/exercises/practice/yacht/.approaches/active-patterns/content.md

 Active patterns, like regular functions, can have parameters besides the value that is being matched on.
 The only constraint is that the value to match on must be the last parameter.

-To make our `OnesThrow` active pattern more generic, let's rename it to `SingleThrow` (as in: single dice throw) and add a parameter which is the target die:
+To make our `SixesThrow` active pattern more generic, let's rename it to `SingleThrow` (as in: single dice throw) and add a parameter which is the target die:

 ```fsharp
 let private (|SingleThrow|) (target: Die) (dice: Die list): int =